2017 Clemson Tigers football team

 The 2017 Clemson Tigers football team represented Clemson University during the 2017 NCAA Division I FBS football season.
 The Tigers were led by head coach Dabo Swinney in his ninth full year and tenth overall since taking over midway through 2008 season.
 They played their home games at Memorial Stadium, also known as "Death Valley", and competed in the Atlantic Division of the Atlantic Coast Conference.

 Clemson won the ACC for the third consecutive season by beating Miami (FL) in the ACC Championship game, 38–3.
 They received their third straight bid to the College Football Playoff, earning the number one seed.
-The Tigers fell to eventual national champion Alabama in the semifinal game played at the Sugar Bowl, 6–24.
+The Tigers fell to eventual national champion Alabama in the semifinal game played at the Sugar Bowl, 24–6.

-Previous season

-The Tigers entered the 2017 season as defending national champions, having finished the 2016 season 14–1 with a 35–31 win over Alabama in the CFP National Championship game.